 Unlimited Studio Time:

 *Volunteers for our healthy studio program pay $125 per month.

 Access to all our studio equipment

-Additional fees for clay and kiln firings not included.
+Additional fees for clay, kiln firings, and shelf rental not included.

 An introductory offer of one bag of our studio mix clay including firing is $32.95.
 This offer is valid one time only, with the purchase of community studio time.